Ventura Construction Accident Attorneys

 Common Types of Construction Site Accidents

 If you work on a construction site, you can face many hazards on the job.
 While safety precautions and equipment can help keep you safe, unexpected incidents can occur—leading to serious and debilitating injuries.
+If you are injured on someone else’s property speak with our premises liability attorneys today to hold the negligent party accountable.

 Many types of accidents can occur on construction sites, such as the following.